FathyJr10/Equipment_failure_prediction/README.md

 # Results
 The model achieved an accuracy of X% on the test set, demonstrating its potential to predict equipment failures effectively.
 The classification report and confusion matrix provide deeper insight into precision, recall, and F1-score.

-# Further Work
+# A web application is integreted with the backend
-A mobile application is currently in development to make it easier for users to interact with the model on the go.
-This app will allow maintenance personnel to input equipment data and receive real-time failure predictions directly from their mobile devices, streamlining the process of preventive maintenance.
+a web app is disgned with angular , you enter the data and it gives you whether this machine will fail or not
 # Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, feel free to open an issue or submit a pull request.